 The New England Revolution’s matches are televised on NBC Sports Boston, ESPN, FOX, and UniMás.
-NBC Sports Boston is the club’s regional television partner, broadcasting all non-nationally televised matches in high definition.
+For the 11th season, NBC Sports Boston is the club’s regional television partner, broadcasting all non-nationally televised matches in high definition.
 Additionally, NBC Sports Boston’s coverage includes postgame highlights, analysis, and interviews on Revolution Postgame Live and features a bi-weekly show, “State of the Revs.”

 Kraft Sports & Entertainment continues to produce all non-nationally televised Revolution games under the guidance of Executive Producer Matt Smith, Revolution TV Executive Producer Brad Feldman, and Kraft Sports & Entertainment Supervising Producer Dave Mondillo.
 The game-day producer is Jim Daddona, while Shawn Jensen is the television package’s director.

 All matches carried on NBC Sports Boston, as well as the postgame show, will be streamed live on NBCSportsBoston.com and via the NBC Sports app for tablets and mobile devices.
 Authenticated NBC Sports Boston subscribers will be allowed to watch anywhere in the U.S. via participating distributors.